Friedrich never participated in any dialogue with other creatures because she doesn’t like the multitude.

 As a rule, owls prefer condensed thinking to developed thinking; for them, silence is often better except when they have to communicate something of vital importance..

 That’s why they’re considered wise.

-Aphorism 1: To protest is to admit helplessness.
+Aphorism 1: To protest is already to admit helplessness.

 Aphorism 2: Racists lower the bar to the level of their intellect.

 Aphorism 3: To wait for a government to solve problems is to be angry.
 To tackle them is to be free.